 Additionally, if you have any specific skills or experience such as website creation, media skills, DIY skills, accountancy, exhibition, interior or graphic design and would like to help with project development, please contact us.

-Volunteers are needed from 20th March until 5th November 2013 for five separate blocks ranging from four to nine weeks.
-Volunteers must be able to commit to an entire block and priority will be given to volunteers who are able to commit to more than one block.
-Applications are encouraged from volunteers who would like to join the team for the majority of (or entire) season and would like gain additional experience in photo-ID, volunteer training and coordination.
-Volunteers living locally who are available on a part-time basis are also welcome year round and are greatly appreciated.
+Volunteer positions are available from 31st March until 3rd November 2014 for five separate blocks ranging from 4 to 9 weeks.
+You must be able to commit to an entire block and priority will be given to volunteers who are able to commit to more than one block.
+Applications are encouraged from volunteers who would like to join the team for the majority of (or entire) season and would like gain additional experience in photo-ID analysis, environmental education and volunteer training and coordination.

 Accommodation and expense arrangements

-The closing date for applications for blocks A and B is 5pm on Friday 1st March 2013
+The closing date for applications is 5pm on Friday 31st January 2014

 If you would like more information about volunteering contact Laura Mears on firstname.lastname@example.org or call 01545 560 224